-I am a Chancellor's Fellow in Data Driven Innovation, Space and Satellite.
+I am a Chancellor's Fellow (Lecturer) in Data Driven Innovation, Space and Satellite.
 My research focuses on the use of remote sensing to tackle the water-energy-environment trilemma.
 At present, I am using multi and hyperspectral satellite imagery, in situ data, and machine learning techniques to investigate processes modelling the coastal environment.
 I am also interested in studying the interaction of marine energy converters and the coast, as well as the relationship between these, social and environmental factors, and the built environment.
 I hold a PhD in Energy Systems & Dynamics of Biogeochemical Flows.

 My story so far